cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 ``` (StationId, QUANTUM(ReadingTimeStamp, 1, 'd') ), ```

-The quantum function is designed to allow Riak TS to colocate data in a cluster based on a range of time.
+The quantum function is designed to allow Riak TS to collocate data in a cluster based on a range of time.
 The three parameters that the function takes include:

 * The name of the column to base the range of time on (must be of the TIMESTAMP data type)
 * Units of time expressed as a positive integer (must be greater than zero)